Shopify image optimization is something you can’t underestimate. Even the smallest Shopify stores feature many product and collection images.

-That’s why you can’t underestimate Shopify image optimization.
 Poorly optimized images will increase your store’s load time massively.
 And we all know that no one likes a slow website.
 This is especially important for your Shopify store's mobile optimization.

 In this guide, we will cover eight steps for effective Shopify image optimization.
 Follow them and your store will load fast, rank well on search engines, and hit all-time highs for conversion rates.